 Yes, you can take early retirement from age 55 even if you choose to continue working.
-You may take your pension benefits between ages 50 and 55 if you have a Protected Pension Age (see definitions) and have left the employment to which your membership relates, or at any age if you are retiring on grounds of ill health (subject to approval).
+You may take your pension benefits between ages 50 and 55 if you have a Protected Pension Age (see definitions) and have left the employment to which your membership relates and take all of your benefits in The Pensions Trust (1946) Scheme in one go, or at any age if you are retiring on grounds of ill health (subject to approval).
 Your pension will usually be lower than at NPA because it will be reduced to allow for the fact that pensions paid early are expected to be paid for longer.